simolus3/drift/docs/content/en/docs/CLI.md

 - `@create`-queries from included moor files
 - dependecies thereof

-The schema format is still work-in-progress and might change in the future.
+The schema format is still a work-in-progress and might change in the future.